smartprocure/DisasterResourceTracker/README.md

 | ResourceType | `string` | Type of resource from a finite list, e.g. `water`, `gas`, `plywood`, `hugs` |
 | ResourceAvailability | `float` | 0-1 quantity indicating current availability, e.g. 0, 0.5, and 1 for a red/yellow/green scale or straight slider (calculated in light of AvailabilityReports) |

-*Note* ResourceType and ResourveAvailability could be in a Resources array to support multiple resources per location without fully denormalizing
+**Note** ResourceType and ResourceAvailability could be in a Resources array to support multiple resources per location without fully denormalizing